Nydauron/CharBot/README.md

     - Added the mentions options to prevent the bot from spamming the channels.
     - Changed randomTimeInvteral option so that it is now more customizable.
     - Added changelogs.
 (You wouldn't be able to see this if this wasn't here!)
-    - Added reset settings command to mannually recreate the settings.
+    - Added reset settings command to manually recreate the settings.
   - Bugfixes
     - Bot joining and leaving servers and channels now generate the correct default settings.